 - Ensure understanding

 Quarterly evaluations are a requirement of the PEAK Program.
-You can design your own evaluation form or use the standard version at http://www.sou.edu/studentemployment/forms/studentevalform.doc.
-Ask students to complete a simple self-evaluation as well, such as the one found at http://www.sou.edu/studentemployment/forms/selfassessment.doc.
+You can design your own evaluation form or use the tools on the HR website as inspiration.
+Ask students to complete a simple self-evaluation as well, an example of which is also on the HR website.
 Keep your initial learning outcomes and performance expectations in mind as you fill out your evaluations.
 Discuss both evaluations in person with your PEAK employee.